Grenada Citizenship by Investment Programme

 Are citizens of certain countries not allowed to apply?

-Citizens of Iran and North Korea are ineligible to apply to the Grenada Citizenship by Investment Programme.
+Citizens of North Korea, Russia and Belarus are ineligible to apply to the Grenada Citizenship by Investment Programme.

 Is this programme for me?